 Probably one of the most common diplomatic confusions is related to these two European capitals.
 Not just ordinary people are victims of this problem but also public figures.
-Of course, for Budapestians and Bucharestians this thing makes no sense as their cities are very different.
-The “Bud” and the “Buch” might sound similar but the “pest” is different from the “rest”.
-We believe that the best way to avoid this mistake is to visit both capital cities and considering taking some tours to Bucharest and Budapest.
+Of course, for Budapestians and Bucharestians, this thing makes no sense as their cities are very different.
+The “Bud” and the “Buch” might sound similar, but the “pest” is different from the “rest.”
+We believe that the best way to avoid this mistake is to visit both capital cities and consider taking some tours to Bucharest and Budapest.

 Bucharest and Budapest.
 Differences and similarities